shiroyasha/blog-source/source/posts/2021-07-02-what-is-a-transaction-outbox-and-why-you-need-it.html.md

 Let's examine what can go wrong with this implementation.
 We need to answer three questions:

-- What happens if RabbitMQ is temporarily available?
+- What happens if RabbitMQ is temporarily unavailable?
 - What happens if writing to RabbitMQ fails?
 - What happens if the service is restarted right after the transaction finishes but right before the RabbitMQ message is published?